NetworkManager YAML settings backend#

 NetworkManager is the tool used by Ubuntu Desktop systems to manage network devices such as Ethernet and Wifi adapters.
 While it is a great tool for the job and users can directly use it through the command line and the graphical interfaces to configure their devices, Ubuntu has its own way of describing and storing network configuration via Netplan.

-On Ubuntu, NetworkManager uses (or will use, depending on when you are reading this) Netplan’s APIs to save the configuration created by the user using any of its interfaces.
-Our goal is to have a centralized place to store network configuration.
-In the Desktop it’s convenient to use graphical tools for configuration when they are available, so nothing will change from the user perspective, only the way the configuration is handled under the hood.
+On Ubuntu 23.10 “Mantic Minotaur” and later, NetworkManager uses Netplan APIs to save the configuration created using any of its graphical or programmatic interfaces.
+This leads to having a centralized location to store network configuration.
+On the Desktop, it’s convenient to use graphical tools for configuration when they are available, so nothing changes from the user perspective; only the way the system handles the configuration in the background.